VoChrisK/personal-website-v2/src/assets/content/hero.md

 ## Chris Vo

-### I'm a Software Engineer based in the San Francisco Bay Area where I specialize in building enterprise web applications
+### and I am a software developer at **PayPal** specializing in building exceptional web experiences using an array of full stack development tools.